jpabadir/northpnd-website/client/ideas-bugs-and-notes.md

 - Change API key since it was pushed to github
 - Add some pricing
 - Write some articles
+- Fix padding on small screen (sides are a bit small)

 - Re-enable spy to true for heights that allow it
 - Fix mobile menu labels that are still there when you close the toggle